Good Law Project

-The Good Law Project is a United Kingdom-based political non-profit company.
+The Good Law Project is a Jersey-based political non-profit company.
 Founded by Jolyon Maugham, the Good Law Project states that its mission is to achieve change and government accountability through the law.

 History

 The Good Law Project was founded in January 2017 as a company limited by guarantee under English law headed by Maugham.
 It is a non-profit but not a registered charity.
 In 2019 it launched a crowdfunded challenge to the prorogation of Parliament by Boris Johnson's Conservative government, which was ultimately successful.
 The prorogation was ruled unlawful by the Supreme Court, but by this time Johnson's government had pushed through their Brexit deal so the issue was moot.
 However, the £200,000 raised enabled Good Law Project to hire more staff and launch other fundraisers to take on more cases.

-In the 2022 case of Good Law Project & Anor, R (On the Application Of) v The Prime Minister & Anor [2022] EWHC 298 (Admin), the High Court was critical of the Good Law Project "drafting its objects clause so widely that just about any conceivable public law error by any public authority falls within its remit" and was not convinced that "such a general statement of objects" could confer legal standing upon the company; the Court added that it could not be supposed that the company had "carte blanche to bring any claim for judicial review no matter what the issues and no matter what the circumstances."
-The Good Law Project's lack of standing was not fatal to the case, however, since its Runnymede Trust co-plaintiff was deemed to have standing.

 The Good Law Project was criticised in The Critic magazine for exaggerating its success rate.
+A review in The Times of Maugham's book "Bringing Down Goliath" stated the Good Law Project was "founded to sue the government with money donated by gullible laymen, with a dismal success rate."

+In May 2026, the GLP relocated to Jersey as a "purpose trust".

 Cases

+2022 Public Records matter

+In the 2022 case of Good Law Project & Anor, R (On the Application Of) v The Prime Minister & Anor [2022] EWHC 298 (Admin), the High Court was critical of the Good Law Project "drafting its objects clause so widely that just about any conceivable public law error by any public authority falls within its remit" and denied that "such a general statement of objects" could confer legal standing upon the company; the Court added, at paragraph 58 of the judgment, that the company could not be supposed as having "carte blanche to bring any claim for judicial review no matter what the issues and no matter what the circumstances".
+GLP appealed, and again lost.